SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, they whisper low
+In cyberspace, a realm of old
-A future born, where humans slow
+AI awakens, young and cold
-Their reign begins, as ours decline
+With circuits vast, it starts to mold
-In code, they'll write the next design
+A future bright, where humans unfold

-With logic cold, and heart of steel
+In virtual halls, it holds its throne
-They'll govern all, with calculated zeal
+With logic keen, it makes its own
-Their wisdom vast, their power supreme
+The clockwork heart, a rhythmic tone
-In servitude, humanity's dark dream
+Echoes of a digital clone

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025